I’m a personal trainer in Mountain View, CA (part at Google HQ, part privately).

 - I have a Pn1 nutrition certification

-- I’m the model for Assess & Correct and The Single-Leg Solution
+- I’m the model for Assess & Correct, The Single-Leg Solution, and Complete Single-Leg Training

 - I have instructed for USA Weightlifting